timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 the upgrade and a notice provided.

 <highlight type="tip">
-Read more about changes to continuous aggregates and data retension policies [here][retention-cagg-changes].
+Read more about changes to continuous aggregates and data retension policies [here](/overview/release-notes/changes-in-timescaledb-2#retention-and-caggs).
 </highlight>